Dog Sitter Contemplates Requesting an Increase in Previously Agreed Price After Finding Out Dog Has Separation Anxiety

 You’re the judge now.
 Do you think OP is the A-hole in this situation?
 Let us know your thoughts in the comments below!

-This situation highlights the complexities of caring for a pet with separation anxiety.
+The scenario presented highlights the intricate dynamics of caring for a dog with separation anxiety.